The significance of revenue assurance in the telecom industry

 What is revenue assurance in telecom?

-The importance of revenue assurance
+The importance of revenue assurance in telecom

 - Regulatory compliances: